How the Brain Works during Different Types of Meditation

 Contrary to how many people think about meditation, it is not actually just one activity.
 There are many different types of activities that are meditative.
 Each meditation practice requires different mental skills.
 Becoming good at these requires practice and patience, just like when learning other skills.

-The Different Types Of Meditation
+What are the Different Types Of Meditation?

 There are many different types, or purposes, for meditation.
 As an ancient practice, meditation has been a foundation for many of the world’s great religions and schools of thought, including Buddhism, Hinduism, and Taoism.
 It has been practiced, in some form or another, since around 1500 BC.